 How Super Apps Affect Banks?

-Most super apps decide to integrate financial services into their digital platform to enrich the customer experience and improve monetization.
+Most super apps decide to integrate financial services into their digital lending platform to enrich the customer experience and improve monetization.
 Banks may feel an explainable threat because the rise of super apps means that more users may abandon single-bank apps and start using integrated super-apps.
 At the same time, this threat can become an opportunity: super apps create new financial products powered by banks on an unbranded or on a branded basis.
 The ‘banking-as-a-service’ concept introduced within super apps is highly potent: usually, the regulatory framework in financial services is tangled and difficult to deal with.
 At this point, banks can build strategic partnerships with financial super apps and receive their piece of cake.

 Steps to take: